 In hand baggage, it is permitted to carry on:

-- liquids in individual packs of up to 100 ml or equivalent capacity and packaged in a transparent, reusable plastic bag of up to one-litre capacity, so that the contents fit neatly into a plastic bag and the bag is completely closed;
+- liquids in individual containers of 100 millilitres or less or of equivalent capacity, packed in a single transparent resealable plastic bag of up to one litre in capacity, in such a way that the contents fit properly in the bag and the bag is completely closed (1 plastic bag per passenger);

 - medicines and special diet food (including baby food).
 Since these items shall be inspected, we recommend to package any liquid medicines and special diet food in a way that would facilitate their removal from hand baggage for presentation to the security workers.